-For our first exposure to tclForces, we will do something very simple: apply a constant net force to a system.
+For our first exposure to tclForces, we will do one of the simplest thing one could imagine: apply a constant net force to a system.

 1 First, let's look at the NAMD configuration file.
 Go to the directory forces-tutorial-files/tclForcesFiles/push and open the file push.namd.
 Everything is standard about it until the end, where we see some unfamiliar lines: